Fish Fat Meter tested for reliability of non-lethal assessment for body composition and energetic status of Eeel and Carp

 Research conclusion

-FM approach is the most suitable method to non-lethally estimate energetic status in both, carp and eel, whereas BIA is of limited use for energetic measurements in the same species, in contrast to other reports in the literature.
+This article concludes that the Fish Fat Meter to be the most suitable method to non-lethally estimate energetic status in both, carp and eel, whereas BIA is of limited use for energetic measurements in the same species, in contrast to other reports in the literature.

 Assurant Innovations take